visionati/visionati-image-scanner/README.md

 5. Right-click an image on any webpage and select "Scan with Visionati."
 6. View results in the popup—navigate history with arrows, reset via options if needed.

-**Note**: Supports raster images (e.g., PNG, JPEG).
-SVGs may show the menu but won’t process correctly.
+**Supported Formats**: JPEG, PNG, GIF, WebP.
+**Note**: Unsupported formats like SVG will show the right-click menu but result in an error explaining the supported formats.

 ## Development